pawfa/CoinsChart/README.md

 ## Description

 Example application to learn NodeJS and websockets.
 It shows history of cryptocurrency price and also live trade.
+Websockets allow to see checkbox and chart changes at the same time on all clients.
 You can see working demo [here](http://charts.pawfa.usermd.net/).
 Every code review and criticism is welcome.

 ## Getting Started